tdbe/tdbe.github.io/about.md

 Here are some cool words:

-> reason, humour, imagination, talent, equal poise, flexible mindset, exponential mindset.
+> reason, humour, imagination, nerdiness, talent, equal poise, flexible mindset, exponential mindset.

 also, I understand base principles of many types of human work dynamics, and the Dunning Krueger Effect.
 TL;DR It's like this: